Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Bookmakers have not posted a spread in any of the Red Sox's past 10 matchups.
+- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.
+Boston games have finished above the total three times in a row, and the average total during this streak was 8.5 runs.

 Red Sox Betting Records & Stats

-- The Red Sox have come away with two wins in the seven contests they have been listed as the underdogs in this season.
+- The Red Sox are 6-4 in games they were listed as the moneyline favorite (winning 60% of those games).

-- This season, Boston has been at least a +110 underdog on the moneyline four times, losing each of those contests.
+- When playing as moneyline favorites with odds of -120 or shorter, Boston has a 5-4 record (winning 55.6% of its games).

-- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 47.6% chance of pulling out a win.
+- The Red Sox have an implied moneyline win probability of 54.5% in this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.